Introduction to 'When you can't make repayments'

 • Payday loans and 'buy now pay later' agreements

-• Water bills.
-These aren't treated as debt emergency bills, but they are essential outgoings.
+Water bills aren't treated as debt emergency bills, but they are essential outgoings.
 If you don't pay the current water bill, the amount of money you owe the water company will go up.
-The water company might take action to recover the money you owe if you don't make repayments
+The water company might take action to recover the money you owe if you don't make repayments.

 You can manage these bills by making the minimum repayments or contacting the lender or provider to discuss your options – we'll look at this in the next chapter.